Personal Finance

 (Source: Finder)

-It appears that Midwestern hospitality and generosity shine through when out on the town – generous tippers are increasingly common in regions such as Minnesota, Wisconsin, and Ohio.
-The results encourage restaurateurs and wait staff alike to keep pushing great service – because in this part of America, their customers will be sure to reward them generously!
+Midwestern hospitality and generosity shine through dining experiences—generous tippers are increasingly common in states like Minnesota, Wisconsin, and Ohio.
+These results encourage restaurateurs and wait staff to maintain exceptional service, knowing their customers will reward them generously!

 People tip well in Canada, leaving around 20% per tip, while tips are exceedingly rare in Italy.